-17.6 Anti-discrimination legislation
+15.5 Anti-discrimination and sexual harassment

 Commonwealth, state and territory legislation prohibit discrimination in the workplace and in the provision of goods and services on various grounds.
-These grounds include age, disability, union activity, pregnancy, race, sex and sexual orientation.
+These grounds include age, disability, union activity, pregnancy, breastfeeding, gender identity, intersex status, race, sex and sexual orientation.
 These laws also prohibit sexual harassment and, in some cases, other forms of harassment and conduct likely to humiliate or intimidate.